Omni Calculator logo

 3. You can also compute sensitivity, provided that you have the necessary data.

-4. Even more coefficients are available when you choose the advanced mode.
+4. Even more coefficients are available in the More coefficients section of the calculator.

 How do I calculate specificity?